gilles-guillot/academic-kickstart/content/author/admin/_index.md

 +++

 Born in Lyon, France.
 Academic career in France, Norway and Denmark.
 Founder and principal scientist of Swarm, Copenhagen.
-Visiting scientist in Sweden,  Mexico, Japan and Chile and taught shorter courses in data analytics methods at all levels in more than ten countries worldwide.
+Visiting scientist in Sweden,  Mexico, Japan and Chile and lecturer for short courses in data analytics methods at all levels in more than ten countries worldwide.